Lovecraft Country on HBO addresses racism, sexism and segregation in the '50s. It also has witches and vampires

-Lovecraft Country is tough to categorize.
-The new HBO drama, which debuts Sunday, is set in the racially segregated Jim Crow America of the 1950s.
-But just when you think the story couldn't be more historically accurate, the show takes a turn to the paranormal.
+The new HBO drama Lovecraft Country is tough to categorize.
+It's set in the racially segregated Jim Crow America of the 1950s.
+But just when you think the show couldn't be more historically accurate, it takes a turn to the paranormal.

 I was often disturbed by Lovecraft Country, but not only by its monsters and evil spirits lurking in the dark.
 I was also filled with dread by the depiction of sundown towns, segregated buses and separate entrances.
 The show portrays the lives of those who were denied service because of the color of their skin.
 They were harassed on a daily basis.
 By the police.
 By their white neighbors.

 I'm not Black.
 I'm not originally from America.
-Yet this story resonates powerfully with me.
+Yet this story, which streams Sunday, resonates powerfully with me.
 It helped me better understand the historical complexities of the country I immigrated to.

 Jonathan Majors (The Last Black Man in San Francisco) plays Atticus Freeman, a Korean War veteran with a penchant for science fiction novels.
 He travels to Chicago to find out what happened to his dad, Montrose (Michael K. Williams), who disappeared a couple of weeks before.
 Atticus ends up embarking on a road trip quest across the Midwest and into Massachusetts with his uncle George (Courtney B. Vance) and his childhood friend Leti (Jurnee Smollett.)